-Take a look at all of the performance requirements, and copy them into a text file from each website, so you can review them and share them with your artist in residence, or arts instructor.
+Take a look at all of the performance requirements.
+Copy them into a text file from each website, so you can review them.
+Share them with your artist in residence, or arts instructor.
 Ask the people who give you lessons how to best structure your application process.
 Be especially careful if you are applying to Juilliard.
 They squirrel requirements around different pages of their website, and, if you miss any of them, you can make your application useless.

 If you’re applying to a place with extensive portfolio review of your work, like CalArts or Art Center, they want to see your portfolios a year before you apply, to help you structure them to give you a good shot of getting in.
 Take them up on the offer.
 Likewise a summer program at SAIC in Chicago, or one of the portfolio reviews for RISD can help you assess what you need, and to how many places it will be appropriate to make application.

 If you don’t have an audition requirement, or you can digitally apply with your portfolio, you can apply to schools using the same track as everyone else.

 After your junior year, the summer, with the AP scores, SAT and/or ACT, SAT subject tests, and Dual Enrollment that you have RIGHT NOW, where do you stand?

 - Are your grades where they need to be for the schools to which you applied?

 - Are your test scores within the range most students who are accepted to your top choices have?

 - Taking more standardized tests?
 Missed the SAT subject tests?
 You can do that, and continue to narrow and apply.

 - If your SAT/ACT tests aren’t great, consider great test-optional schools!
 Some of the best colleges in the nation don’t believe in the SAT much either.
 They have to keep it around to keep the US News rankings up or they get cut from the magazine’s list.